ngwuprince/SQL-SERVER-OPTIMISATION-AUTOMATION-PROJECT/README.md

 - Chicago public schools
 - Chicago crime data

 I created a table for each one, and load the appropriate dataset through the Db2 console.
-If you have already completed the Hands on Lab: Joins, you can reuse the tables you created for that hands-on lab.